Nuruddin999/blogAPP/README.md

 ## Warning !

-In order to run this app on emulator you nust install JSON server:
+In order to run this app on emulator you nust install **JSON server**:
 - install this server from command line `npm install -g json-server`
 - create folder (for example: `blog-server`)
 - put [this JSON file](https://github.com/Nuruddin999/blogAPP/blob/master/db.json) into your created folder (`your path ../blog-server/`[this JSON file](https://github.com/Nuruddin999/blogAPP/blob/master/db.json)`)